TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

-For security reasons, importmap configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.
+For security reasons, importmap configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.
-Exposing all module configurations is possible via :php:`JavaScriptRenderer->includeAllImports()`, but that should only be done in backend context for logged in users, to avoid disclosing installed extensions to anonymous visitors.
+Exposing all module configurations is possible via :php:`JavaScriptRenderer->includeAllImports()`, but that should only be done in backend context for logged-in users to avoid disclosing installed extensions to anonymous visitors.

 Configuration